Who’s or whose? The difference between these homophones is simple:

 Whose and inanimate objects

 As in that last example above, whose—unlike who or who’s—may apply to inanimate objects or other non-person entities.
 For example, while you wouldn’t say, “The book, who is 500 pages, was released in 1923,” you could say, “The book, whose 500 pages fly by, was released in 1923.”
-This usage arises out of the fact that there is no equivalent word in English that’s strictly for inanimate objects.
+This odd tendency arises out of the fact that there is no equivalent word in English that’s strictly for inanimate objects.